 It also engages in the construction of new small cells for 5G, and offers telecommunication networking equipment.

-AEY is a micro-cap stock with a market cap of around $40M, the stock is currently up over 18% YTD, and reporting an earnings growth rate of 210.8% over the past 12 months before taxes and interest.
+AEY is a micro-cap stock with a market cap of around $40M, the stock is currently down over 8% YTD, and reporting an earnings growth rate of 210.8% over the past 12 months before taxes and interest.

 4. Communications Systems Inc.